dfjdejulio/Runner/EXTENDED_README.md

 I've toyed with the idea of using the same pattern in Objective-C for a while now.
 I'm not yet sure it's a good idea.
-I _am_ sure that I want to reuse a lot of future code between OS X applications, iOS applications, command line tools, OS X "Services", AppleTalk extensions and server applications (for starters).
+I _am_ sure that I want to reuse a lot of future code between OS X applications, iOS applications, command line tools, OS X "Services", AppleScript extensions and server applications (for starters).
 So, I _am_ sure I want to play around with the concept, and I'm sure I want frameworks to embed the things in all of those places, for my experiments.